denster32/reading-notes/README.md

 ## **Hi my name is Dennis and I'm learning to code.
 I have some coding experience but I am looking forward to becoming a software developer and look forward to a long, fruitful career.**

+Here is a link to my github portfolio: <https://denster32.github.io/reading-notes/>

 _Growth mindset to me means lifelong learning.
 We are born with innate traits but we are only limited by the roadblocks that we put up for ourselves._

 **Three reminders to keep myself in a growth mindset:**